 Call for Papers

-Guest Editors must always prepare some form of a CFP, and this call should be broadly advertised.
-Advertising a CFP should not rely only on publishing the CFP in the magazine and on the magazine website, but should also be distributed through other avenues according to the SI proposal plan (e.g., mail lists, conference flyers, websites, newsletters, editors’ professional networks, etc.).
-Guest Editors should advertise the CFP through their relevant professional networks.
+GEs must always prepare some form of a CFP, and this call should be broadly advertised.
+Advertising a CFP should not rely only on publishing the CFP in the magazine and on the magazine website but should also be distributed through other avenues according to the SI proposal plan (e.g., mail lists, conference flyers, websites, newsletters, editors’ professional networks, etc.).
+GEs should advertise the CFP through their relevant professional networks.
 It is extremely important that all potential authors have an equal opportunity to submit a paper.
 Of course, all papers under consideration for the SI must undergo a thorough peer review (receiving at least three reviews) according to the magazine's Reviewer Guidelines.

 The general process for Guest Editors using Manuscript Central is: